Arcky97/Pokemon-Kyrac/README.md

 - Edited the player's bed room map

 - Decreased the events on the Dream Map from 5 to just 2 events.

+- Reduced the amount of Game Switches needed for events to function.

 ## Credits: